isomerpages/moe-northlandpri/_departments/Science.md

 To create a conducive environment where the love of Science can be seeded and nurtured

 **VISION**<br>
-Self-initiated Science learners who are innovative problem solvers, able to contribute to Science & Technology
+Self-initiated Science learners who are innovative problem solvers, able to contribute to Science &amp; Technology

 **SHORT TERM GOAL**<br>
 To teach process skills effectively and seamlessly inculcate the habits of mind through a pupil-centred and inquiry-based learning environment